prithsharma/make-a-mark/README.md

 - [ ] Refactor out all geocoding service interactions to a service for better abstraction and isolation.
 This is not straightforward.
 Would lead to the `Geocoder` component getting coupled with a service and thus not easily reusable.
+- [ ] Update the API design to store extra information other than a coordinate to uniquely identify a place.
+Could be a place ID but Mapbox mentions this can change, so it won't be enough at least with Mapbox.
+- [ ] Deliberate on whether moving the Geocoding service to the backend makes sense.
+The provider gives a dedicated client-side JS library for Geocoding interactions.
+Moving that interaction to the backend would mean adding another API layer for relaying that communication to the client.
+Was out of the scope for v1 of the exercise.

 ### Known Issues

+- Due to multiple addresses on the same coordinate ( per the geocoding service), sometimes the address marked and address that shows might differ between sessions.
 - Due to inaccuracies in coordinate decimal comparisons between storing and operating, sometimes the delete operation on the markers doesn't work well.
   - This is primarily because the coordinate is being stored as a decimal and the coordinate matching